 ---|---|---|

-Your actual kWh costs will depend on a variety of factors including where you live, what kind of energy plan you are on, what payment method you use and, in some cases, what time you consumed the energy.
-Find your exact price per kWh using the sample bills in our guide to how to read your energy bill.
+Your actual kWh costs will depend on a variety of factors including where you live, what kind of energy plan you are on, what payment method you use and, in some cases, what time you consume the energy.
+Find your exact electricity and gas price per kWh using the sample bills in our guide to how to read your energy bill.

-In a functioning energy market, switching energy with Uswitch would be easy, but this isn't the case at the moment.
-When switching returns, it will take minutes to see what your options are and switch if there's a good deal on offer.
+Switching energy with Uswitch is easy.
+With fixed energy deals returning to the market, you can compare energy prices in minutes to see what your options are and switch if there's a good deal on offer.

 Knowing your consumption in kWh can save you a huge amount of money.
 Running a comparison using your consumption or usage figures in kWh is the best way to get an accurate quote.